IT22056320/EVChargingBookingApp/README.md

-Searched codebase for "give me a readme file for this app", 12 results

 # EV Charging Booking Application

 A comprehensive electric vehicle charging station booking and management system with web admin interface and mobile application for EV owners and station operators.